Luftare/shadow/README.md

 ### Misc

 - optimization: store visibility alpha only for closeby area
-- refactor: remove duplicate argument passes with world since world now belongs to state at client
 - refactor: move fx into single object
 - refactor: remove PROPNAMEs for simplicity and only use EVENT_NAMEs
 - player has inventors with 2 slots for guns